Grammar Info

 is considered to be the subject marker in Japanese.
 This means that it marks someone or something that is performing an action, or it identifies someone or something as having a specific feature (this is usually a feature that the listener is not aware of).

-In both of these sentences, puts focus on the person as being ‘the one’ who is performing an action/existing in some way (as opposed to any other person).
+In both of these sentences, puts focus on the thing performing an action/existing in some way (as opposed to any other thing).
 Because of this, is usually said to highlight what comes before it, while highlights what comes after it.

-always shows the ‘target’ of a statement, when other targets also exist.
-This is why is used to describe situations that are happening ‘in the moment’.
+always shows the 'target' of a statement, when other targets also exist.
+This is why is used to describe situations that are happening either 'in the moment', or 'individually of other things'.

-Because the event in this sentence is only one short moment out of many possible ‘points in time’ that could be described, will be used.
+Because the group in this sentence is only one group out of many possible 'groups of people' that could be described, will be used.

 Caution